-The answer is that we have to first become aware of our emotional dependency.
+The answer is that we have to first become aware of

+our emotional dependency.
 This is not easy but can begin to come into view when we look at the causes of the trouble we experience in our relationships.
-Bill stated this "It's a spiritual axiom that every time I am disturbed, no matter the cause, there is something wrong with me."
+Bill stated this "It's a spiritual axiom that every time I am upset there is something wrong with me."